-The Communication port parameter specifies the type of connection to be used to communicate with the on-chip IICE.
-The connection types are:

-- builtin indicates that the IICE is connected to the JTAG Tap controller available on the target device. - soft indicates that the Synopsys Tap controller is to be used.
-The Synopsys FPGA Tap controller is more costly in terms of resources because it is implemented in user logic and requires four user I/O pins to connect to the communication cable.
+- Port specifies the type of connection to be used to communicate with the on-chip IICE.
+The connection types available from the drop-down menu are: - builtin indicates that the IICE is connected to the JTAG Tap controller available on the target device. - soft indicates that the Synopsys Tap controller is to be used.
+The Synopsys FPGA Tap controller is more costly in terms of resources because it is implemented in user logic and requires four user I/O pins to connect to the communication cable. - Create Skew Free Instrumentation